kamrik/IntroText/labs/asgn1_GHPages.md

 theme: jekyll-theme-architect
 ```

 After you commit (save) this file, GitHub will rebuild the website.
 It takes some time, 20-40 seconds, you can see the progress under `Actions`.
-Check how your website looks like with the new theme.
+See how your website looks with the new theme.

 Experiment with applying any of the following themes.
 You can remove the `theme` line from _config.yml to go back to the default theme.